mmailman/AE-Tech-Eval-Test/README.md

 1. Install Nightwatch - npm install Nightwatch
 2. Install ChromeDriver - npm install chromedriver --save-dev

+*Running Instructions*
+To run all the tests in a file all you need to do is type into the console npx nightwatch tests/[Insert Test file Name here (without brackets)].js

+To run one test within the file you just need to add the following option to the previous command --testcase "[test name (without brackets)]"

+ex: npx nightwatch tests/menu.js --testcase "contactNav"

 *Tech Eval Brief*
 This technical evaluation requires creating three Automated Tests using Nightwatch(https://nightwatchjs.org).
 From the very beginning, use git, make regular commits to document all the project changes.
 Host completed work on gitlab.com in a public project.
 The test should be completed in three days (72 hours) upon receipt.